MicrosoftDocs/customer-insights/ci-docs/export-klaviyo.md

 ---
-title: "Export segments to Klaviyo"
+title: "Export segments to Klaviyo (preview)"
 description: "Learn how to configure the connection and export to Klaviyo." ms.date: 10/08/2021 ms.reviewer: mhart